List of awards and nominations received by Tyne Daly

 Tyne Daly is an American actress known for her roles on the stage and screen.

-She received numerous accolades including six Primetime Emmy Award nominations for her roles on the CBS police drama Cagney & Lacey, the CBS period series Christy and the CBS legal drama Judging Amy.
+She received numerous accolades including six Primetime Emmy Award wins for her roles on the CBS police drama Cagney & Lacey, the CBS period series Christy and the CBS legal drama Judging Amy.
 She also received nominations for five Golden Globe Awards and two Screen Actors Guild Awards.

 Known also for her theatre work she received a Tony Award for Best Actress in a Musical for her Broadway role in Gypsy (1990).
 She was Tony-nominated for her roles in Rabbit Hole (2006), and Mothers and Sons (2014).
 She also received a Drama Desk Award and Outer Critics Circle Award as well as a nomination for a Drama League Award.